Time (TIME) Q3 2017 Results - Earnings Call Transcript

 Turning to advertising revenues.
 As has been reported by our media peers and the major advertising agencies, advertising is facing increased headwinds, which we are experiencing as well.
 In print and other advertising, revenues declined 18% year-over-year in Q3.
 Our performance varied across advertising categories and account size.
 For instance, our pharma and retail categories were particularly challenged in Q3, whereas we saw relative strength in the food and beauty categories.

 In Q4, we are seeing continued challenging conditions.
 Pharmaceutical advertisers are indicating that they're accelerating their migration to digital.
 This is expected to adversely impact our print advertising revenues in Q4.
 However, we are capturing some of that shift into digital.
-As part of that migration, they're expected to spend less in their typical year end, last minute advertising buys (08:00).
+As part of that migration, they're expected to spend less than their typical year end, last minute advertising buys.
 Regarding the retail category, we expect both print and digital advertising spending to be weak in the fourth quarter due to secular dynamics.

 Let me give you more detail around our performance by account size.
 For our largest accounts, when you exclude the shift underway in pharma, our print advertising revenues declines have been more modest.
 For our smaller and midsized accounts, where the print declines have been more pronounced, we have made several recent changes to our coverage model.
 We see opportunity to improve our performance by expanding our inside sales team, which strictly focuses on our smaller and midsized accounts with specific products and packages tailored to them.
 In addition, we are expanding our brand level sales support for those accounts.

 The advertising industry is much more dynamic and fluid than it was even a few years ago.
 Strategically, we are configured properly which allows us the flexibility to act nimbly to better serve our clients in this environment.

 We have also recently announced rate base and frequency adjustments on certain of our print titles.
-With these changes, we will better serve our consumers while increasing our attractiveness to advertisers.
-These changes are also designed to improve the long-term profitability of its titles.
+With these changes, we will better serve our consumers, while increasing our attractiveness to advertisers.
+These changes are also designed to improve the long-term profitability of these titles.

 Turning to digital.
-Our digital advertising revenues were up 10% year-over-year excluding Viant.
+Our digital advertising revenues were up 10% year-over-year, excluding Viant.
 Including Viant, they were up 2%.
 As we previously discussed, Viant, our majority-owned ad tech and data targeting subsidiary, has been impacted by significantly reduced spending by a major customer.
 Excluding Viant, we have now grown digital advertising at double-digit year-over-year rates in five of the last six quarters.

 In Q3, the retail and food categories were particularly challenged and remain soft in Q4.
 In addition, our largest digital ad product is display advertising.
 The industry outlook for display is mixed.
 As clients demand more sight, sound and motion from advertising, we are creating more opportunities on our sites for 15- and 30-second video ad spots.

 An area where we see expanded growth is the Hispanic audience.
 We believe with our new enterprise approach, we can unlock more of their revenues within this significant area.

-For example, we announced this week the launch of Time, Inc. Latino, a U.S.-Hispanic audience platform to offer advertisers access to this large and valuable audience.
+For example, we announced this week the launch of Time Inc. Latino, a U.S.-Hispanic audience platform to offer advertisers access to this large and valuable audience.
 Time, Inc. brands connect with nearly two-thirds of Hispanic adults in the U.S., giving us the largest digital reach across the Hispanic media landscape, larger than the sites of both Univision and Telemundo.
 We have already signed deals with three blue chip advertisers for this new offering, and we have a great pipeline of other prospects.

-Despite the short-term challenges in display in Q3 and Q4 and the reduced major account spend at Viant, we feel confident in our strategy to deliver sustainable growth of digital advertising over time, given the success with our – which our brands have grown on new third party platforms, the demand of advertisers, consumers for premium and safe environments and our positions of strength in the key growth areas including native and branded content and video.
+Despite the short-term challenges in display in Q3 and Q4 and the reduced major account spend at Viant, we feel confident in our strategy to deliver sustainable growth of digital advertising over time, given the success with which our brands have grown on new third party platforms, the demand of advertisers, consumers for our premium and safe environments, and our positions of strength in the key growth areas, including native and branded content and video.

 Before I turn it over to Sue, I just want to make a couple of closing remarks.
-Back in June of 2014, Sports Illustrated made a bold prediction proclaiming on its cover that the Houston Astros will be your 2017 World Series champs.
+Back in June of 2014, Sports Illustrated made a bold prediction, proclaiming on its cover that the Houston Astros will be your 2017 World Series champs.
 That amazing prediction not only came true, but George Springer, who was featured on that cover, was crowned World Series MVP.
 That's prescience and great analysis, which is par for the course at Sports Illustrated.

 As a result, Sports Illustrated has been discussed widely across national news outlets, sports media, and social platforms, racking up more than 3 billion media impressions.
-SI's World Series merchandise sales are strong and a special commemorative issue hit newsstands this week with sales benefiting Hurricane Harvey relief efforts.
+SI's World Series merchandise sales are strong.
+And a special commemorative issue hit newsstands this week with sales benefiting Hurricane Harvey relief efforts.

 This demonstrates the power of great brands.
 And our collection of iconic brands that reach loyal passionate audiences at scale with impact is unmatched.

 I've been CEO, and this management team has been running the company for about a year now.
 While not a big bold prediction, back in Q1, we said that we will make big bold hard decisions over the next 12 months to 18 months to set this company up for long-term success.

 Since then, we've been executing on the action steps that we laid out in that strategic plan, including rationalizing our portfolio, become more focused, reimagining print to create better and financially healthier print products, reducing our cost basis, creating more financial flexibility, and investing in our key growth drivers.
 Transformations are hard and they take time and patience.
 We are not where we want to be yet.
 We were pleased with the progress of our strategic transformation program.

-(12:58) prognostication to the SI team, but we are confident in our plan to return this company back to growth in its rightful place as one of the most successful companies in all of media.
+We'll leave prognostication to the SI team, but we are confident in our plan to return this company back to growth and its rightful place as one of the most successful companies in all of media.

 With that, I'll turn the call over to our CFO Sue D'Emic.